 where the feasible region is

 In other words, we use the orthogonal projection of $\boldsymbol e_{t(i)-1}$ in $\mathcal E$ as the estimation of $\boldsymbol e_{t(i)-1}$.
 Similarly, we can obtain all estimated intermediate variables in the missing steps before $t(i+1)$ and finally calculate $\hat{\boldsymbol x}_{t(i+1)}$.
-The flow diagram of this naive method is shown in Figure \ref{fig:skip_connection} (b).
 According to Equations (\ref{equation:linear_space}, \ref{equation:naive_objective}, \ref{equation:naive_feasible_region}), it is obvious to see the estimated $\boldsymbol x_{t(i+1)}$ still satisfies Equation (\ref{equation:linear_space}).
 However, note that the estimation may have non-negligible errors and the errors are accumulated into subsequent steps.
-To address this issue, we design a simplified end-to-end method directly estimating $\boldsymbol x_{t(i+1)}$.
-The simplified method in Figure \ref{fig:skip_connection} (c) only contains one linear model, containing $i+1$ coefficients $w_{i,0},w_{i,1},\dots,w_{i,i}$.
+To address this issue, we design a simplified end-to-end method that directly estimates $\boldsymbol x_{t(i+1)}$.
+The simplified method only contains one linear model, containing $i+1$ coefficients $w_{i,0},w_{i,1},\dots,w_{i,i}$.
 The estimated $\boldsymbol x_{t(i+1)}$ is formulated as: